-Charles Vivian has worked in the fine art and antiques trade for nearly forty years in England, Australia and Ireland.
+Charles Vivian has worked in the fine art and antiques trade for over forty years in England, Australia and Ireland.
 He has been living in West Cork, with his wife and four children, since 1997.

 He worked for Spink & Son Ltd, London, in the picture department from 1978 to 1980 and for Spink & Son (Australia) P/L from 1980 to 1988 where he was a director and ran their highly acclaimed art gallery and edited and published the gallery magazine Acanthus.
 In 1988 he set up Charles Vivian Fine Arts P/L in Moss Vale in NSW where he dealt in English and Australian furniture and silver, Oriental works of art, paintings and orders, decorations and medals.
 He was a valuer for the Federal government for their tax incentives for the arts scheme and has acted in an advisory capacity in publishing many fine art books.
 He also helped to compile the John Hawkins Photographic Library of British and Irish Silver amounting to nearly 100,000 images, one of the largest ever formed.